MicrosoftDocs/edge-developer/microsoft-edge/hosting/chakra-hosting/jscreatecontext-function.md

 ## Remarks
  Each script context has its own global object that is isolated from all other script contexts.

- The `debugApplication` parameter is not supported in Edge mode.
-For more information on using this API in Edge mode, see [Targeting Edge vs. Legacy Engines](../chakra-hosting/targeting-edge-vs-legacy-engines-in-jsrt-apis.md).
+ The `debugApplication` parameter is not supported in Microsoft Edge mode.
+For more information on using this API in Microsoft Edge mode, see [Targeting Microsoft Edge vs. Legacy Engines](../chakra-hosting/targeting-edge-vs-legacy-engines-in-jsrt-apis.md).

 ## Requirements
  **Header:** jsrt.h